bryce-crichfield/SketchyCAD/README.md

 ## Overview

 Welcome to DidactiCAD (Computer Aided Drawing) - An application designed to explore the process development of computer-aided design with a focus on a software renderer.
 This application provides a platform for users to create and visualize digital drawings, schematics, and designs in an intuitive and user-friendly environment.
 From the Greek *didactikos* meaning "pertaining to teaching or instruction", DidactiCAD was built to explore the process of application development without the use of any supporting software or dependencies.
+Although not intended for practical use, the development of DidacticCAD proved to be a challenging and rewarding endeavor resulting in software à la the later 1980s.

 ## Features